 That Which Can’t Be Measured

 So now what?
 Or rather, what does this mean?
 In a culture gone identity mad, we are what we need to be to leverage cultural favor.
 On the one hand, you have the intersectional identity set, looking to make common political cause with anyone and anything that can’t be identified as “white” and “privileged.”
-But this is also the age of Trump, a man whose sensitivity to ethnic diversity is exceeded only by that of Ilsa, She Wolf of the SS.
-OK, an exaggeration.
-After all, Trump is no Charles Lindbergh.
+Then again, as I compose this, the president of the United States is Donald Trump, a man whose sensitivity to ethnic diversity is exceeded only by that of Charles Lindbergh.
 And by Lindbergh I mean the man who defeats FDR for the presidency in Philip Roth’s The Plot to Destroy America, the isolationist crypto-Nazi whose policies usher in the assassination of Walter Winchell for anti-fascist agitation and pogroms in Ohio by groups that bear a striking resemblance to those who marched in Charlottesville to celebrate Trump’s victory and a vigorous tariff-supported nationalism.

 But I began to think it through: What if Trump’s erratic “us vs. them” rhetoric were to inspire attacks on Jews in this country?
 (Think Pittsburgh.)
 What if the descendants of pogroms in Russia, of Kristallnacht, of the genocidal decimation of six million in Europe were to see arm-banded, tiki-torched thugs marching through neighborhoods that were once the picture of glorious tedium?